HAG87/atelierbump-site/_docs/01-userguide.md

 *Quickly create a 2.5D Array of objects, picking points in the viewport.*

 1. Select the object to clone.
-2. Pick start point.
-3. Pick second point to define a rectangular area.
+2. A rectangular area to operate will be delimited:
+   1. Base point
+   2. Second point will determine the height and alignment of the rectangle.
+Press **<mark>SHIFT</mark>** for orthogonal tracking.
+   3. Third and last point sets the width.
+Keep pressed **<mark>SHIFT</mark>** to invert the up-direction
-4. Move the mouse away from the last point to select the amount of rows.
+3. Move the mouse away from the last point to select the amount of rows.
 Press left click to finish selecting rows.
-5. move the mouse again to define columns quantity. press click to finish.
+4. move the mouse again to define columns quantity. press click to finish.

 <div class="responsive-video-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/aR_UTzUdyps" frameborder="0" allowfullscreen></iframe></div>